 Environmentally friendly in its materials, ethical in its production — there is no better time to invest in brands that stick to its guns like Womsh.
 The brand was born from a desire to craft vegan shoes that honour not only the planet, but the people who live in it.
 100 percent made in Italy, sneakers are emblazoned with powerful messages such as “choose the change” and “made with respect” to promote a lifestyle that never sacrifices ethics in the pursuit of aesthetics.

-Gucci’s first foray into sustainability culminates in their ‘Off the Grid‘ collection, a drop made in a closed-loop, circular production cycle to reiterate their dedication to growing with the decisive environmental changes they believe the world needs.
+Gucci’s first foray into sustainability culminates in their ‘Off the Grid‘ collection, a drop made in a closed-loop, circular production cycle to reiterate their dedication to grow with the decisive environmental changes they believe the world needs.
 Their sneakers offer organic, bio-based and sustainably sourced materials such as regenerated nylon and steel, enabling these products to feel every bit as luxurious as the tried and true sneaker favourites that Gucci is known for.

 No sustainable sneaker list can be complete without the addition of Allbirds, the game-changing sneaker brand popular amongst the startup set in Silicon Valley and New York City.
 This sustainable line burst on to the scene only six years ago with its merino wool and eucalyptus fibre footwear, but has already expanded globally due to its sleek look and quality materials that are also easy to care for.
 Try the wool runner ‘Mizzles’ for a comfortable, all-weather-friendly version of their best-selling sneaker.